Orthosuchus

 Orthosuchus (meaning "straight crocodile") is an extinct genus of crocodyliform that lived during the Early Jurassic, about 196 million years ago.
 It was first discovered in 1963 in the Red Beds Formation in the Qacha's Nek Province of Lesotho, southern Africa.
-The characteristics showed on its postcranial skeleton and the skull indicated that it is a crocodyliform.
-The finding is significant since some of the characteristics found on this specimen were believed to be absent until Jurassic.
+The characteristics shown on its postcranial skeleton and the skull indicated that it is a crocodyliform.
+The finding is significant since some of the characteristics found on this specimen were believed to be absent until the Jurassic.

 Description

-Orthosuchus has a body proportion similar to lizards, with a body length about 0.6 meters, and a flattened skull, a typical skull of crocodilian.
+Orthosuchus has a body proportion similar to lizards, with a body length about 60 - 70 cm, and a wide, flattened skull similar to a crocodilian.

 The external skull surface is covered randomly with small pits.
 The orbits are huge, with a complete dorsal roof made by the paired supraorbitals.
 The maxilla has sharp edge, which extends forward and covers some part of the lateral notch.
 The ears are protected by earflaps, which prevent water inflow to the otic recess when this animal is in water.
 The fossil resembles some features of a primitive crocodilian, one of them is the reduced antorbital fenestra.
 The quadratojugal is the backbone of the skull, which connects to the jugal and quadrate.
 The flattened head shape of Orthosuchus is made by the posterior quadrate contact, which is below the rear end of the squamosal.
 This form is a typical archosaurian characteristic that had lost in modern crocodiles, and also absent in teleosaurs.
 It developed a short secondary bony palate, with crocodilian featuring pterygoids.
 The elongated choana is located behind the secondary palate, which is made by the premaxilla and maxilla.
 In modern crocodiles, the choana is between the vomers and the anterior processes of pterygoids.
 The dentary forms the largest part of the lower jaw with some shallow pits, which indicated that the animal probably has 15-18 teeth, fewer teeth in the far back.
 The teeth are equal in size and similar in shape.